DIY Painted Chippy Farmhouse Dresser

 To start out, one of the legs was broken off.
 Thankfully the broken part was still with the dresser, so I glued and clamped it on tight until the glue was dry.

-Learn more about repairing old furniture and repairing damaged furniture here.
+Learn more about repairing old furniture and repairing damaged furniture here, and here are broken dresser ideas to inspire you to transform your old pieces.

 In the beginning, all I really knew about this dresser is that I wanted to keep the little feet in a wood finish.
 So I stripped down the legs with my favorite paint stripper.